 The misguided notion that grief is a process that allows a final working through of a loss is likely the fault of my own profession--mental health professionals who have promoted this notion in their work with grieving individuals.
 Clinical data makes it clear that any significant loss, later and repeatedly, brings up longing and sadness.
 Is it because these people have not achieved closure by traversing prescribed stages of mourning or because they have not "worked through the loss" as some therapists boldly claim?
 No. It's because you never get over loss.
 As time passes, the intensity of feelings about the loss will lessen, you might also find ways to sooth or distract yourself, or you can partially bury grief-related feelings by creating new memories.
 But you're not going to get over it because that's impossible: you cannot erase emotional memory.
 Besides, it's not about achieving closure.
 Instead you have to figure out what you are going to do when your emotional memories are later triggered.

-Grief can also be triggered by an age-matching anniversary reaction, which is when a person's age matches the age of a parent when they died.
-The remarkable power of age-matching anniversary reactions arising from the loss of a parent in childhood was demonstrated to me when I began training as a psychologist over 30 years ago.
+Grief can also be triggered by an age-matching anniversary reaction, which is when a person's age matches the age of a parent or loved one when they died.
+The remarkable power of age-matching anniversary reactions arising from the loss of a parent in childhood was demonstrated to me when I began training as a psychologist nearly 40 years ago.
 I had been treating a severely depressed man who, for many months, was not responsive to intensive psychotherapy or medication.
 Upon discovering with the patient that his depression began at a time in which his age matched his father's age of death, the depression miraculously lifted.
 Beneath his depression lay a myriad of fears that he would be like his father, which included dying at the same age of his father as well as guilt that he was not like his father and could live a full life.
 Although he had been unaware of the age factor, his painful feelings seemed to recreate the trauma of his father's death, which was too overwhelming for him to feel when he was ten years old.

 There are related themes of loss that people express, and later grief responses related to those losses, such as the many women and men who have given up a child for adoption.
 The child's birth date does not pass by without an emotional reaction, whether or not they recognize it at the time.
 Similarly, the date a child would have been born for a childless woman who has had a miscarriage can trigger grief.
 The experience of loss when a relationship ends can be triggered on the former partner's birthday, on the anniversary of when you met, or on any holiday.